davekeck/Xcode-4-Fixins/README.md

 __===== INSTALLATION =====__

+To install a fixin:

+1. Open the XCFixins workspace
-A particular fixin can be installed by (1) opening the XCFixins workspace, (2) changing the scheme to the fixin you want to install, and (3) building the scheme (command-B).
+2. Change the scheme to the fixin you want to install
+3. Build the scheme (command-B)

 The fixin will automatically be installed as a part of the build process.
 Xcode must be relaunched for the fixins to take effect.

 Fixins are installed into ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/.